k-motoyan/MySlides/README.md

 This is a repository for managing my GitPitch slides.

-Each slide is categorized by branch.
+Each slide is categorized by directory.

 ## Slides